-If only 1 name was put on the title, it will remain in their name, unless the other party can show that there was an agreed intention that both parties were to be entitled to a share in the Property.
+If only 1 name was put on the title and there is no declaration of trust, it will remain in their name, unless the other party can show that there was an agreed intention that both parties were to be entitled to a share in the Property.

-The best way to evidence this would be by a co-ownership agreement in writing, or alternatively if the unnamed party can show that they directly contributed to the purchase price.
+The best way to evidence this would be by a co-ownership agreement (otherwise known as a declaration or deed of trust) in writing, or alternatively if the unnamed party can show that they directly contributed to the purchase price.

 Additionally, if that party can show that there had been a verbal understanding between them and the named owner, where as a result of such understanding they acted to their detriment – such as by paying towards the mortgage or other outgoings or improvements to the property then a court may find an entitlement to some equity share of the property.

 If you need legal advice on co-ownership, either before buying or perhaps you need to get a co-ownership agreement in place or have a dispute about selling with a co-owner, we are highly experienced.

 A trust for sale is the legal presumption that, where there are co-owners of a property and one party wants to sell, the property will be sold.
 The presumption can be challenged and set aside, but this almost inevitably means expensive litigation, which should be avoided.

-The best way to set aside the presumption is to have an express contractual agreement, in the form of the co-ownership deed, setting out what should happen if one of the owners wants to sell.
+The best way to set aside the presumption is to have an express declaration of trust, setting out what should happen if one of the owners wants to sell.
 Other options include buying out the party who wants to sell, with a mechanism, in term of timing and possibly also valuation mechanism.